Tips and process for selling a property in Spain

 In case you have decided to SELL your property, please pay attention to the following information:

-PROPERTY ON DEEDS: Check in the property deeds that the property appears described correctly.
+Check de Title deeds : Check in the property deeds that the property appears described correctly.
 Property deeds must have a perfect description of the constructions existing at the property.

 It is quite common that properties which have been owned by different owners for many years, have been modified with extensions (a new room, closing the porch or terrace, etc.), or with new constructions (a garage, a pool, a guest house).